 The Indenture provides for the issuance of Subordinate Obligations thereunder.
 Such Subordinate Obligations are subordinate and junior in right of payment, or provision for payment, to the prior payment in full of Parity Obligations.
-AMP has from time to time made loans to provide working capital for the PSEC from the proceeds of draws under its Line of Credit (as hereinafter defined) to (a) make certain collateral postings associated with transmission rights and (b) reduce the cost impact to the Participants of the shakedown period and to moderate variability in the monthly cost of power delivered from the PSEC to the Participants attributable to the variable production by levelizing such cost.
-See "AMERICAN MUNICIPAL POWER, INC. - Operating Results of the Project."
+AMP has from time to time made loans to provide working capital for the PSEC from the proceeds of draws under its Line of Credit (as hereinafter defined) to (a) make certain collateral postings associated with transmission rights and (b) moderate variability in the monthly cost of power delivered from the PSEC to the Participants attributable to the variable production by levelizing such cost.
+See "AMERICAN MUNICIPAL POWER, INC. - Method of Rate Setting; Other Project Information."
 The obligation to repay amounts drawn under the Line of Credit are treated as Subordinate Obligations under the Indenture.
 See "AMERICAN MUNICIPAL POWER, INC. - Liquidity" below.
-As of November 30, 2014, approximately \$24.4 million aggregate principal amount of such Subordinate Obligations were outstanding.
+As of October 1, 2017, no Subordinate Obligations were outstanding.